unnus/unnus/content/_index.md

 <!-- multi step -->

 <div class="form-quote">
-	<p>"The in-depth knowledge we got from this course alone has been instrumental to our success as a medical practice"</p>
+	<p>"The in-depth knowledge we got from these tactics alone has been instrumental to our success as a medical practice"</p>
 	<div class="mini-avatar-testimonial">
 			<div class="mini-avatar-image">
 			</div>